Kmiec

 MEET TOM

 Tom Kmiec was born in Poland and immigrated to Canada in the mid-1980s.
-Tom is serving his third term on behalf of the residents of Calgary Shepard.
-He is currently the Shadow Minister for Immigration, Refugees and Citizenship.
+Tom is serving his fourth term on behalf of the residents of Calgary Shepard and currently serves as the Deputy Speaker of the House of Commons in the 45th Parliament.

 He earned a bachelor degree at Concordia University in Montreal and obtained a Master’s degree from Regent University in Virginia, USA.